SylvainGuilbaud/from-HL7v2-to-FHIR-SQL-Builder/README.md

 3 steps to use it :

+## Import FHIR resources using POSTMAN

+1. import the file ./misc/from HL7v2 to FHIR SQL Builder.postman_collection.json into Postman
+2. send the 3 POST containing Driver License (DL)

 ## Import HL7v2 Messages

 Click on the left arrow between IRIS and the ambulance.